obarthel/amiga-smbfs/README.md

 The share name to connect to would be `ALL`.

-You may need to know which login name and which password are required to connect to the shared disk.
+You may need to know which login name and which password is required to connect to the shared disk.

 Very rarely, you would need to know the name of the work group or domain which the file server is a member of.
 In the example above, the name of the domain would be `ARBEITSGRUPPE`.

 ## 4. Starting and stopping the file system

 **smbfs** is an uncommon kind of file system in that you do not use the `Mount` command to mount it.
 In fact, **smbfs** is a program which can be launched from the shell, using command line parameters to tell it which disk should be used.
-But you can also start it from Workbench: in this case you would have to put the program's command line options into icon tool types.
+But you can also start it from Workbench: in this case, you would have to put the program's command line options into icon tool types.

 Please note that if you start **smbfs** from Workbench, you will not be able to stop **smbfs** using the `Status` and `Break` shell commands.